minhhoit/yacms/docs/blog-importing.rst

 commands can easily be added for other blogging platforms.

-Each importer's management command is located in the :mod:`mezzanine.blog.management.commands` package, and should have its module named ``import_type`` where ``type`` represents the type of import the command is for.
-This module will then contain a class named ``Command`` which subclasses :class:`mezzanine.blog.management.base.BaseImporterCommand`.
+Each importer's management command is located in the :mod:`Yacms.blog.management.commands` package, and should have its module named ``import_type`` where ``type`` represents the type of import the command is for.
+This module will then contain a class named ``Command`` which subclasses :class:`Yacms.blog.management.base.BaseImporterCommand`.

 The first step is to define any custom arguments the command will require using Python's `optparse
 <http://docs.python.org/library/optparse.html>`_ handling.

-The main responsbility of the ``Command`` class is then to implement a :meth:`~mezzanine.blog.management.base.BaseImporterCommand.handle_import` method which handles retrieving blog posts and comments from the particular blogging platform.
-The :meth:`~mezzanine.blog.management.\
+The main responsbility of the ``Command`` class is then to implement a :meth:`~Yacms.blog.management.base.BaseImporterCommand.handle_import` method which handles retrieving blog posts and comments from the particular blogging platform.
+The :meth:`~Yacms.blog.management.\
 base.BaseImporterCommand.handle_import` method is passed a dictionary of options for the command.
-The :meth:`~mezzanine.blog.management.base.\
+The :meth:`~Yacms.blog.management.base.\
-BaseImporterCommand.add_post` and :meth:`~mezzanine.blog.management.\
+BaseImporterCommand.add_post` and :meth:`~Yacms.blog.management.\
-base.BaseImporterCommand.add_comment` methods should be called inside the :meth:`~mezzanine.blog.management.base.BaseImporterCommand.\
+base.BaseImporterCommand.add_comment` methods should be called inside the :meth:`~Yacms.blog.management.base.BaseImporterCommand.\
 handle_import` method, adding posts and comments respectively.
-The :meth:`~mezzanine.blog.management.base.BaseImporterCommand.add_post` method returns a post to be used with the :meth:`~mezzanine.blog.\
+The :meth:`~Yacms.blog.management.base.BaseImporterCommand.add_post` method returns a post to be used with the :meth:`~Yacms.blog.\
 management.base.BaseImporterCommand.add_comment` method.
 For example::

     from optparse import make_option
     from django.core.management.base import CommandError
-    from mezzanine.blog.management.base import BaseImporterCommand
+    from Yacms.blog.management.base import BaseImporterCommand

     class Command(BaseImporterCommand):